An Interdisciplinary Journal

 Editors-in-Chief: Dr. Claudia Mitchell and Dr. Jacqueline Reid-Walsh

-Articles should be between 6500 and 7000 words including notes and references.
-Book reviews should fall within the range of 2000 to 4000 words in length.
+Articles should have a maximum of 6500 words including notes and references.
+Book reviews should be approximately 1500 words in length.
 Manuscripts should follow the requirements laid down in the Submission Guidelines.
 This is particularly important in relation to in-text citations and reference list details.
 While we would prefer not to have to return manuscripts that do not comply to their authors for style revision, we may be compelled to do so before we submit them for review.

 PROCESS FOR REFEREEING AND ACCEPTING ARTICLES